cirosantilli/awesome-reinforcement-learning-games/README.md

 -   simplify the real world
     - we don't have enough computational power yet for reality
     - we don't know good AI algorithms yet, start with simpler problems first
+-   voxel or vector:
+    - the real world is actually voxel, which is tempting
+    - however, voxels are expensive to compute, therefore practical games we've seen so far:
+        - have voxels at least as large as the player.
+But 50% of our daily thinking is about things smaller than ourselves, e.g. food.
+        - have very limited voxel dynamics, e.g. no rotations

 Mechanics ideas: